alinush/6.824-lecture-notes/l17-pnuts.md

  - blow-up should be near max capacity of h/w
    + e.g. # disk arms / seek time
  - we don't see that in Figure 3
+   + apparently their clients were not able to generate too much load
    + end of 5.3 says clients too slow
    + at >= 75 ms/op, 300 clients -> about 4000/sec
  - text says max possible rate was about 3000/second